jaredly/j3/docs/Sandbox.md

   namespaces: {
     [hash: string]: {
-      [name: string]: string, // hashessss. '': hash is the toplevel for that ns }
+      [name: string]: string, // hashessss. '': hash is the toplevel for that ns
+      [name: string]: {
+        type: 'namespace',
+        hash: string,
+      } | {
+        type: 'definition',
+        hash: string,
+        sub?: number,
+      }
+      // so if `name` is ``, the hash points into definitions or builtins (if it starts with :builtin:)
+      // otherwise, it's pointing to another namespace.
+    }
   },
   definitions: {